radiac/mara/docs/installation.rst

 * ``bcrypt`` for provides encryption in :ref:`class_contrib_users_password`
 * ``dateutil`` for the date-based timer :ref:`class_timers_date_datetimer`

+You can now build and run your service, as described in :doc:`introduction`.

 .. note::
     If you prefer, you can instead install the development version direct from github::